Cytomegalovirus (CMV) Antibodies, IgM and IgG (Sendout)

 - Handling Instructions

-Outside Laboratories: Centrifuge sample and transfer serum to a separate plastic vial.
-Refrigerate serum.
+Outside Laboratories: Centrifuge sample and aliquot serum to a separate vial.
+Refrigerate serum while awaiting shipment.
+Transport with a cold pack.

-Reject Due To: Gross hemolysis, gross lipemia, gross icterus, heat-inactivated specimen.
+Reject Due To: Gross hemolysis, gross lipemia, gross icterus, heat-inactivation, or additives (eg, biocides, antioxidants).

 - Quantity